-- BA (Hon) Fine Art, Contemporary Practices and Philosophy – 1st Class Honours
+- BA (Hons) Fine Art, Contemporary Practices and Philosophy – First class honours

 This qualitative research is supported by an AHRC funded studentship connected to the D4D research project.
-My research takes a critical ethnography approach to consider the issue of mental health inequalities experienced by racialised people and people of minority ethnicity and disability (here with regards to a long-term mental health condition) impacts on exclusion and marginalization.
+My research takes a critical ethnography approach to consider the issue of mental health inequalities experienced by racialised people and people of minority ethnicity and disability (in the form of mental health issues and distress) impacts on marginalisation.

 - Mental health

 Publications, conferences and presentations

 - Difficult situations, difficult decisions: a PhD researcher’s experiences, The ethics of representation workshop, 2019